IBM/watson-assistant-multi-bot-agent/README.md

 # watson-assistant-multi-bot-agent

-## Bots Compose - Agent Bot to redirect messages to specific Bots
+## Compose bots using an agent bot

 Generally bots address queries related to a specific domain or topic.
 If a user wants to query for something from a different domain then the user will have to switch to a different bot and ask question.
 E.g. If I want to travel to a place, I might query for weather and also book a cab or flight.
 I might have to end up switching between two bots, weather bot and travel bot.
 What if I could just have one interface bot which will redirect my messages to a specific bot and get answers to me?
 Well, this code pattern showcases an implementation of this approach.